billti/tsetwlog/readme.md

 Install from npm via: `npm install tsetwlog`

 ETW is a Windows technology, so this module only works on Windows (Win7 or later).
-The module is built using the N-API interface and should work for Node.js 10.2 or later.
+The module is built using the N-API interface and works on Node.js 10.2 or later.
 (See https://nodejs.org/docs/v10.2.0/api/n-api.html)

+## Developing

+The type definitions are included in the package, so if using VS or VS Code to write JavaScript or TypeScript, then intellisense or compiling should just work after importing the module.

 ## Building
 From a Visual Studio 2017 Developer Command prompt, run `build.bat` to build the 32/64 bit binaries.